rodrigolemos/simple-lyrics/README.md

 # Song Lyrics Project

-The main objective of this app is to show the practical usability of a third part API, showing images, lyrics and music and banda names.
+The main objective of this app is to show the practical usability of a third part API, showing images, lyrics and music and band names.
 As a studies application, there is no intention to infringe the copyright of the artists or Vagalume, the API vendor.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).